pratham-asthana/MADHYAM/README.md

 ## 📊 Dataset

-The model is trained on a **video dataset** containing sign language gestures.
+The model is trained on a **videographical dataset** containing sign language gestures.
 The dataset includes:
-- 📂 Multiple sign language gestures.
+- 📂 Multiple sign language gestures(different 47 labels across the dataset).
-- 🌞 Diverse lighting conditions and backgrounds.
 - ⏩ Variations in gesture speed and execution.

 *Note: If you're using a custom dataset, ensure it is preprocessed and split into training, validation, and test sets.*